-For several years, the NFL and AFL were gridiron rivals, competing for fans, players and support.
+For several years, the NFL and AFL were rivals, competing for fans, players and support.
 Then, in 1966, owners negotiated an agreement to merge the leagues by 1970.

-The First Four Super Bowls
+The First Super Bowl

 Super Bowl: 1970s-Present

-The Cowboys resurged in the 1990s, and the Buffalo Bills became a powerhouse franchise, although they never won a Super Bowl, infamously losing four title games in a row from 1991-1994.
+The Cowboys resurged in the 1990s, and the Buffalo Bills became a powerhouse franchise, although they never won a Super Bowl, losing four title games in a row from 1991-1994.

 Super Bowl Halftime Show

-As the years went on, popular musicians began to take the stage, and the shows evolved into much-anticipated spectacles.
-Some viewers consider the halftime show, now a full 30-minute act, a bigger event than the actual football game, tuning in solely for the musical entertainment.
+The early Super Bowls featured marching bands.
+Then popular musicians took center stage, and the shows evolved into much-anticipated spectacles.
+Some viewers consider the halftime show, now a 30-plus-minute act, a bigger event than the game.

 - Because the football season runs into two calendar years, Roman numerals are used to identify each Super Bowl.